 What about recruiting a letting agent?

 Many of the tasks detailed above could be handled by a letting agent for a small fee.
-It could be worth weighing up your options if you think you could benefit from a professional managing agent’s service during the move-in process or later on in the tenancy.
+It may be worth weighing up your options if you think you could benefit from a professional managing agent’s service during the move-in process or later on in the tenancy.